proconnect-gouv/oidc2fer/README.md

 $ make bootstrap
 ```

-This command builds the `app` container, installs dependencies, performs
+This command builds the `app-dev` container, installs dependencies, and sets up
-database migrations and compile translations.
-It's a good idea to use this
+the development services.
+It's a good idea to use this command each time
-command each time you are pulling code from the project repository to avoid
+you are pulling code from the project repository to avoid dependency-related or
-dependency-related or migration-related issues.
+migration-related issues.

 Your Docker services should now be up and running 🎉